-Google Analyticator plugin also shows your site’s top searches, but it shows you only 5 terms.
+The Google Analyticator plugin also shows your site’s top searches, but it shows you only 5 terms.
 And, you can see only the number of clicks for each term.
-It’s much more detailed in MosterInsights’ reports.
+The MonsterInsights report is much more detailed.

 v) Custom Dimensions Report

 The fifth tab in the MonsterInsights reports is Custom Dimensions.
-On clicking the tab, you can following reports in it:
+Upon clicking the tab, you can find the following reports in it: